aerospike-examples/spring-data-multiple-namespaces-example/README.md

 override two methods: `getHosts()` and `nameSpace()`.
 You can see an example of using a single namespace in [Simple Web Application Using Java, Spring Boot, Aerospike and Docker](https://medium.com/aerospike-developer-blog/simple-web-application-using-java-spring-boot-aerospike-database-and-docker-ad13795e0089).

-Using multiple namespaces with Spring Data Aerospike version 3.1.0 (or above) requires a bit of additional code, create a configuration class per namespace, in each configuration class: extend `AbstractAerospikeDataConfiguration`, override both `getHosts()` and `nameSpace()`, create an `AerospikeTemplate` bean (with a unique bean name) and point the `aerospikeTemplateRef` field of the
+Using multiple namespaces with Spring Data Aerospike requires a bit of additional code, create a configuration class per namespace, in each configuration class: extend `AbstractAerospikeDataConfiguration`, override both `getHosts()` and `nameSpace()`, create an `AerospikeTemplate` bean (with a unique bean name) and point the `aerospikeTemplateRef` field of the
 `@EnableAerospikeRepositories` annotation to the relevant new created `AerospikeTemplate` bean name.